Padmore Enyonam Agbemabiese: Early life

-At Primary 5, he passed the Common Entrance Examination and left for a secondary school at Sogakofe in September 1965.
+At Primary 5, he passed the Common Entrance Examination and left for secondary school at Sogakofe in September 1965.
 In December that same year, tragedy struck when his father suffered a stroke, and young Padmore Agbemabiese had to return home to take care of his sick father.
-After being with his father for almost four years before continuing his college education.
+After being with his father for almost four years he went back to continue with his college education.
 About three months into the school year, on December 14, 1969, his father died leaving Agbemabiese and his siblings orphans.
 At the age of 17, he began working odd jobs, farming, raising poultry, and goats, in order to save money to go back to college again.
-After two years he enrolled in Abor Secondary School, a community infant school, for his O-Levels.
+After two years, he enrolled in Abor Secondary School, a community infant school, for his O-Levels.
 He worked so hard that in 1974 he scored Division One at the GCE "O" Level becoming the first student to score such a high grade since the inception of the school.